 The nominal packet padding as a function of the PPE thresholds, the number of spatial streams and the RU allocation index is described in Table 35-6 (PPE thresholds per PPET8 and PPETmax).

 In Table 35-6 (PPE thresholds per PPET8 and PPETmax), “RU Allocation index = (b + DCM)” means the following.
-With the exception of an RU or MRU indicated by the RU allocation index equal to 3 or 4, if EHT-MCS 14 or EHT-MCS 15 is applied in a given RU, the nominal packet padding value is based on the next larger RU allocation index (RU allocation index + 1). (#11885)Examples of the selection of the RU allocation index considering DCM include:
+With the exception of an RU or MRU indicated by the RU allocation index equal to 3 or 4, if EHT-MCS 14 or EHT-MCS 15 is applied in a given RU, the nominal packet padding value shall be based on the next larger RU allocation index (RU allocation index + 1). (#11885)Examples of the selection of the RU allocation index considering DCM include:

-If EHT-MCS 15 is applied to a 242-tone RU then the nominal packet padding value for a 484-tone RU is used.
+If EHT-MCS 15 is applied to a 242-tone RU then the nominal packet padding value for a 484-tone RU shall be used.

-If EHT-MCS 15 is applied to a 106-tone RU or a 106+26-tone MRU then the nominal packet padding value for a 242-tone RU is used.
+If EHT-MCS 15 is applied to a 106-tone RU or a 106+26-tone MRU then the nominal packet padding value for a 242-tone RU shall be used.

-If EHT-MCS 15 is applied to an RU or MRU indicated by the RU allocation index equal to 3 or 4, then the nominal packet padding value for the same RU or MRU is used.
+If EHT-MCS 15 is applied to an RU or MRU indicated by the RU allocation index equal to 3 or 4, then the nominal packet padding value for the same RU or MRU shall be used.

 Table 35-6—PPE thresholds per PPET8 and PPETmax